 Baggage Strategic Partners

 The IATA Strategic Partnerships Program is a platform for aviation solution providers to build as well as strengthen relationships with key industry stakeholders.
 Through their participation in various IATA work groups, Strategic Partners gain a unique insight into airlines’ priorities and have the opportunity to be recognized for working together with IATA in serving the air transport industry.

-IATA Baggage Strategic Partners Program will focus on baggage processes and quality, innovation in baggage products such as tracking and electronic receipts, approval and certification of baggage labels as well as Radio Frequency Identification Device Technology.
-Being a IATA Baggage Strategic Partner, you can gain following benefits:
+The IATA Baggage Strategic Partners Program will focus on baggage processes and quality, innovation in baggage products such as tracking and electronic receipts, approval and certification of baggage labels as well as Radio Frequency Identification Device Technology.
+Being an IATA Baggage Strategic Partner provides the following benefits:

 - Be part of the discussions to establish RFID standards in the Passenger and Inflight areas

 - Assist in the development of airline industry RFID standards

 - Be recognized as a valuable RFID player in the air transport industry